wilmorales21/Scripts/README.md

 ### Descrição(PT-BR)
-Nestes repositórios compartilho alguns códigos que foram escritos para Meteorológia e Ciência de Dados.
+Nestes repositórios compartilho alguns códigos que foram escritos para Meteorologia e Ciência de Dados.
 A ideia é auxiliar o(a) programador(a) a confeccionar o próprio código a partir de exemplos básicos.

 ### Description(ENG)
 In these repositories I share some codes that were written for Meteorology and Data Science.
 The idea is to help the programmers to write his/her own codes from basic exemples.